Umag waterfront and marina on the northern Istrian coast

 Istrian Cuisine

-Umag is an excellent place to enjoy local flavours — seafood, pasta, olive oil, truffles, and regional wines all feature prominently.
-The mix of Italian and Croatian culinary traditions gives the food scene here a distinctive and refined character.
+Umag is an excellent place for local flavours: seafood, pasta, olive oil, truffles and regional wines.
+The mix of Italian and Croatian culinary traditions gives the food scene a distinctive character.

-Just beyond the coast, the inland areas of northwestern Istria offer wine cellars, olive groves, hilltop villages, and a more rural counterpoint to the seaside setting.
-A half-day drive into the interior is one of the best things you can do from Umag.
+Just beyond the coast, northwestern Istria offers wine cellars, olive groves, hilltop villages and a rural counterpoint to the seaside setting.

 Highlights